Jemoka/blag/content/posts/KBhnus_math530_2_c_problem_17.md

 -  dimension of the unions

-    These subspaces were picked because of a uprising convenience.
+    These subspaces were picked because of a surprising convenience.
 Their unions are all the zero vector!

     \begin{equation}
     U\_1 \cap U\_2 = \qty{\mqty(a \\\ 0): a \in \mathbb{F}} \cap \qty{\mqty(0 \\\ b): b \in \mathbb{F}} = \qty{\mqty(0 \\\ 0)}